b20n/b20n.github.io/_posts/1970-01-01-things-other-people-said.md

 > It is impossible to make real progress in technology without gambling.
 And the
 > trouble with gambling is that you do not always win.

+> A good scientist is a person with original ideas.
+A good engineer is a person
+> who makes a design that works with as few original ideas as possible.

 Marshall McLuhan, _The Gutenberg Galaxy_:

 > It is a consumer-oriented culture that is concerned with authors and labels of